John Kennedy (Louisiana politician): Judiciary

 Kennedy is a member of the Senate Judiciary Committee.
 As a member, he voted to confirm Justices Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett.
 He voted against the nomination of Justice Ketanji Brown Jackson.

 Kennedy has defended the blue slip process for district court judges, saying that it "encourages bipartisan cooperation … The blue slip process makes our court system fairer and stronger.
 And that’s good for our democracy."
 He often asks judicial nominees basic questions about the Constitution during their confirmation process, occasionally stumping them.

 Kennedy has opposed the effort to add more justices to the Supreme Court, claiming it would "delegitimize" the Court.
 He has said he supports judges and justices who believe in "judicial restraint", adding, "Federal judges don't make law.
 They don't tell us what the law ought to be.
 They tell us what the law is."
 Kennedy opposed Congress establishing ethics standards for justices.
 He claimed such a move would violate the Constitution and called it "a crusade to undermine the United States' Supreme Court's legitimacy and the credibility of the federal judiciary."

+Kennedy's sharp questioning in the Judiciary Committee led to the eventual firing of former Department of Homeland Security Secretary Kristi Noem after he asked her why she had spent hundreds of millions of dollars on advertisements in which she prominently featured herself.
+Kennedy said he had spoken to President Trump about Noem's spending and that Trump was "mad as a mama wasp" when Noem claimed Trump had approved the spending.